 - Use pH neutral car wash shampoo and always dry your car immediately after washing as to avoid water staining with a microfibre towel.
 Water itself contains minerals and once evaporated over time, these deposits are left on the paintwork.
 Don’t allow them to sit for long periods and have them dried off.
 One way to avoid this from happening, is by washing the car in shade not under direct sunlight or choosing the cooler periods of the day to wash the car.

-- Avoid automatic car wash drive-throughs and be mindful of using gentle handwashing techniques.
+- Avoid automatic car wash drive-through and be mindful of using gentle handwashing techniques.
 Automatic car washes have been notorious for causing scratches on cars, so best to avoid.

 - Use appropriate washing techniques when washing the car eg. gently washing the car, regularly rinsing, avoid cross contamination and so on.

-We would recommend using a professional detailer to maintain your car regularly for a wash.
+We would recommend using a professional detailer to maintain your car regularly for a wash to stretch the longevity of your paint protection.
 You could wash your car regularly, but have the detailer come in every couple of months to wash and inspect.
 This allows for a professional and more importantly, safe wash.
 Taking care of cars is what professional detailers love and do best.
 They are well equiped with both the materials, equipment and knowledge to bring out the best of your ceramic coating without any compromises.

 You will often find that many reputable ceramic coating applicators will offer a ceramic coating maintenance program that entails an inspection, wash and treatment process that takes place 2 to 4 times a year.
 This allows for Detailers to address any concerning issues on an ongoing basis and reduce the likelihood of permanent damage due to negligence/accumulative contamination.